Scriptor25/titancode/README.md

 ## About

 TitanCode (the wip title) is a simple programming language run by an interpreter based on Java.
-It has a highly functional character, e.g. in contrast to the fully object oriented Java language
+It has a highly functional character, e.g. in contrast to the fully object oriented Java language.

 ## Features